-When my sons were younger, I instituted a tradition in our family dubbed Mom's Movie Night Classics.
-I'd select a film to share with my kids, either because it had a powerful message I wanted them to hear or simply because it was fun, entertaining, and well made.
-Each Friday evening we'd order a pizza, mix up some Kool-Aid, pop some popcorn, and watch the film together.
-We'd cuddle on the couch in our pajamas -- lights off and comfy blankets engulfing us.
-I'd keep the title a closely guarded secret during the week to build anticipation.
-We all looked forward to our Friday night movie tradition as a wonderful way to jump-start our weekend.
+When my boys were 4 and 6, I instituted a tradition in our family that I dubbed Mom's Movie Night.
+I'd select a film, either because it had a powerful message I wanted my sons to hear or simply because it was fun, entertaining, and well-made.
+Each Friday evening we'd order a pizza, blend some smoothies, pop some popcorn, and watch it together as a family.

-Today, my sons are teenagers, and their Friday nights involve going to football games, hanging out with buddies, and catching up on the latest YouTube videos.
+Today, my sons are teenagers whose Friday nights involve going to football games, hanging out with buddies, and catching up on the latest YouTube videos.
 I have little influence on their cinematic choices (one favors Quentin Tarantino flicks and the other, musicals).
 I wouldn't be able to coerce them to sit still for a movie of my choosing if I paid them.
-Thus, I'm grateful for those early years when we shared the magic of movies together.
-I urge you to do the same with your children and to help you get started, I suggest these 20 films:

 I first watched Charlotte's Web as a girl growing up in Oakland during the 1970's.
-The movie transported me from the only world I knew—the inner-city—to life on a farm.
-Like many urban kids, I thought our food came from the nearby store, not from plants and animals in the country.
-Therefore, I got totally caught up in this gripping tale of a spider's quest to save a pig from becoming just another meal on a family's dinner table.
+The movie transported me from the only world I knew—the inner-city—to life out in the country on a farm.
+Like so many urban kids, I only knew that food came from the supermarket without any knowledge of its origins beyond that.
+Therefore, I was thoroughly mesmerized by this tale of a compassionate spider who wants to save her pig pal from becoming a ham dinner.

 A child's love of candy is at the heart of this tale.
 Kids relate to young Charlie who longs for a golden ticket so he can tour Mr. Wonka's amazing factory where world-class sweets get produced.
-Youngsters will see themselves and their peers mirrored in the characters – a spoiled rich girl who demands too much, a chubby boy who eats too much, and a hyperactive kid who watches too much television.
+Youngsters will see themselves and their peers mirrored in the characters: a spoiled rich girl who demands too much, a chubby boy who eats too much, and a hyperactive kid who watches too much television.
 It's Charlie, the sweet-natured boy with a poor but loving family, who wins our hearts and the respect of Mr. Wonka.
-Although made more than 4 decades ago, this film holds up beautifully and is a true classic.
+Although made more than four decades ago, this film holds up beautifully and is an undisputed classic.

 I rarely feel the need to buy a film, but Willy Wonka and the Chocolate Factory is a rare exception.
 It sits proudly on my shelf of movie classics.
-My kids never get tired of watching it and neither do I. It's even more special to me following Gene Wilder's death.
+My kids never get tired of watching it and neither do I. It's even more special to me now following Gene Wilder's death.
 He loved the role and cherished being part of a movie that endures in our hearts and imaginations.

 This movie is a hoot for the entire family, depicting 1950's life in all its innocence.
 A rock 'n roll star (think Elvis Presley) visits a small town in America as a publicity stunt.
 He's there to kiss one lucky teenage girl on the Ed Sullivan Show before entering the army.

 Based on the hit Broadway musical, this film is jam-packed with memorable songs, enthralling dance numbers, and enchanting romances.
 Kids today will delight in the fashions alone: white bobby socks with ruffles, full skirts and sweater sets, capri pants, and biker jackets.
 This movie is fast-paced, bright, and colorful with an electric performance by the phenomenal, Ann-Margret, in the role that made her a major star.

 No family movie list would be complete without The Sound of Music.
 Based on the Broadway play by Rogers and Hammerstein, this wondrous film won the Oscar for Best Picture in 1966 and is still loved throughout the world today.
 It has all the elements of a grand cinematic experience: a splendid love story, glorious scenery shot in Austria, danger and intrigue as World War II looms, and magnificent songs that fill your heart with joy.